There is a discrimination based on homeless status which overshadows the applicant’s education, skills and years of experience in just one moment.

 Contributing to the organizations that work for homeless, hungry, abused or addicted is an excellent way to work towards bringing an end to it.

-Get in touch with the local homeless shelter and find out what they need.
+Firstly, get in touch with the local homeless shelter and find out what they need.
 Invite or take a homeless near your surroundings to the safe shelter.
-Follow local politics, speak about homelessness in council meetings.
-Write editorial letters to the newspapers and magazines about the issue of homelessness and what can we do for it.
+In addition, follow local politics, speak about homelessness in council meetings.

 - Educate yourself